 - Automatically escalate support tickets to ensure response SLA’s are met.

 - Your marketing team can get notified when traffic spikes in order to opportunistically push a promotion.

 What precautions have you taken to ensure that PagerDuty is always ready to deliver incident notifications?

 PagerDuty uses multiple cloud data centers for redundancy.
 We also engineer high reliability into other aspects of our system including the use of multiple notification providers.

 How will I send PagerDuty triggering emails if my network connection or mail servers fails?

-You should use an external ping service such as BasicState or Wormly to monitor your network connection and mail server.
+We advise using an external ping service such as BasicState or Wormly to monitor your network connection and mail server.
 Of course, you can forward the error messages from these monitoring services to one of your PagerDuty services.
 This way, if your site loses network connectivity or your mail server crashes, the on-call engineer will be immediately notified by PagerDuty.

 How much does PagerDuty cost?

 You can find our price schedule here.
-All new PagerDuty accounts come with fully-featured, risk-free 30 day trial (no credit card required).
+All new PagerDuty accounts come with fully-featured, risk-free 14 day trial (no credit card required).
 During the free trial, you’ll be able to send phone calls and SMSes free of charge.
-If you decide not to register for a paid plan within the 30 day trial window, your account will expire at the end of the trial.
+If you decide not to register for a paid plan within the 14 day trial window, your account will expire at the end of the trial.